AndreSlavescu/DAC-project/README.md

 # Audio DAC with Arduino
-using a MCP4725 12 bit dac to convert PWM or digital audio data to analog data
+Using a MCP4725 12 bit dac to convert PWM or digital audio data to analog data